 - Keep in mind, you have no idea how much salt restaurants put in your food!
 They don’t list salt quantities on their menus – they don’t know want you to know!
 I have found that when cooking most of my own meals and living an active lifestyle, I run a higher risk of being salt deficient.
 Moral of the story, pile it on!
 As a budding home chef, you’re consuming less salt than you think!

 Buying Spices in bulk

 - Buying spices in bulk will make you feel like the richest person in the world – try it next time you’re at the grocery store.
 You will feel like a king.
 Just save any spice containers you already have and keep refilling them!

-- The key for buying meat is transparency.
+- The key to buying meat is transparency.
 The more information you have the better choice you can make for your health and your wallet.
-When at the grocery store opt for organic, grassfed meat whenever possible.
+When at the grocery store opt for organic, grass-fed meat whenever possible.
 Yes, it will be more expensive but it will even out in the long run as your meat portion sizes decrease and you add more delicious vegetable side dishes to your meals such as Cauliflower Faux-tato Salad and Sweet Potato Haystacks.

 Buying Seafood On-Sale:

 - Don’t have your mind made up before you get to the fish counter.
 There are always plenty of options: Salmon, trout, shrimp, the fish of the day and sometimes even lobster tail or swordfish.
 And usually one or more of them will be on-sale!
 It’s no secret that seafood isn’t the cheapest food at the grocery store, so at Cafe4111, we strive to give you the confidence to take advantage of any deal they offer.
 It adds to the excitement, helps your wallet and leads to amazing spontaneous meals.